VoodooI2C/VoodooI2C/Documentation/GPIO Pinning.md

 If the Pin list in the SBFG ResourceTemplate definition has a value other than zero (0x0000 or 0x00), then do not make any changes here (the value is probably your Candidate GPIO Pin Number, but that is not guaranteed) and proceed to step 2.b.

 If the Pin list in the SBFG ResourceTemplate has a value of zero (0x0000 or 0x00) then replace that value with your hexadecimal Candidate GPIO Pin Number.
 If you have more than one Candidate GPIO Pin number, then select one of them and continue this guide and the kext installation.
-If that does not result in a working touch device, then change this value to another candiate GPIO Pin Number and try again with another of your Candidate Pin numbers.
+If that does not result in a working touch device, then change this value to another candiate GPIO Pin Number and try again.

 At the end of this step you have located or created the SBFG Name definition and the Pin list in that definition has a value that is not zero.